marco262/my_wiki/data/dnd/class/artificer.md

 _Prerequisite: 6th-level artificer_
 _Item: A ring (requires attunement)_

 While wearing this ring, the creature can recover one expended spell slot as an action.
 The maximum level of the recovered slot is equal to the number of magic items the wearer is currently attuned to.
-Once used, the ring can’t be used again until the next dawn.
+Once used, the ring can't be used again until the next dawn.

 # Artificer Specialists